williamkannis/Beta_diversity_change_drivers/README.md

 [Route 2](#route-2-conduct-analayses-using-local-machine).

 ### 1. Upload entire ```HPC``` directory to high performance cluster storage.
+For all steps utilizing HPC clusters, users will run shell scripts that will run the respective R script using specified HPC resources.

 ### 2. Prepare effect size input data
 **Scripts:**